 - developing and managing additional training courses and material as required

-If you are an instructor interested in delivering ICS, a course developer looking to develop ICS training, or an organization looking to deliver or develop internal ICS training for your staff or members, you should contact the AEMA before delivery or development begins at firstname.lastname@example.org.
+Consider reaching out to ICS Alberta if you are an instructor interested in delivering ICS, a course developer looking to develop ICS training, or an organization looking to deliver or develop internal ICS training for your staff or members.